Lothiraldan/saltpad/README.rst

      * Running on http://127.0.0.1:5000/
      * Restarting with reloader

 You can also serve the wsgi app with the wsgi server of your choice.
-The wsgi path is "saltpad.saltpad".
+The wsgi path is "saltpad.app:app".

 Now go on http://127.0.0.1:5000 in your browser, login using SaltStack external auth and enjoy!